TAP-GGC/AiDiva/README.md

 ### Getting to the game
 [Click here to view instructions](/documents/tutorial%20materials/Getting%20to%20the%20Game.md)

-## Usage
-<i> Describe HOW to use your game. </i>
-Example:
-1. Press the Left arrow key to move to the left.
-2. Press the Right arrow key to move to the right.
-3. Press the Up arrow key to move up.
-4. Press the Down arrow key to move down.
-5. You may also replace the arrow keys with a Makey Makey.

 ## Short Demo Instructions
 [Demo Video on how to install and play our game](https://youtu.be/mA80Aa55t-U)